tomjoht/tomjoht.github.io/_restapicourse/docapis_course_overview.md

 ## Documenting REST APIs course

-Welcome to my course on writing documenting for REST APIs.
+Welcome to my course on writing documentation for REST APIs.
 Instead of just talking about abstract concepts, in this course I contextualize REST APIs with a direct, hands-on approach.

 You learn about API documentation in the context of using some simple weather APIs to put a weather forecast on your site.